ewancoder/tyr-ops/docker.md

 When deploying services:

 - Infrastructure should be only deployed to `infra=true` nodes.
 If we have more than one infra node - we need to set up replication (for databases / cache / etc).
 Currently only the manager node has infra on it.
-- Stateless services should only be deployed to `worker=true` nodes.
+- Stateless services should only be deployed to `prod-worker=true` nodes.
 This way we distribute the load between multiple droplets.
-- Development environment is deployed ONLY to `dev-infra/worker=true` nodes following the same rules.
+- Development environment is deployed ONLY to `dev-infra/dev-worker=true` nodes following the same rules.

 Scenario usages:

-- We want to set up infrastructure clustering: we add more droplets with `infra=true` and set up infrastructure on all the nodes.
+- We want to set up infrastructure clustering: we add more droplets with `prod-infra=true` and set up infrastructure on all the nodes.
 - We want to spread the load / increase total RAM capacity.
-We add more `worker=true` nodes and rebalance the Swarm.
+We add more `prod-worker=true` nodes and rebalance the Swarm.
 - We want to have development environment(s) running across multiple PCs.
-We add more PCs as dev-infra/worker nodes.
+We add more PCs as dev-infra/dev-worker nodes.

 ### Nodes data